INSIGHT-French politics trump business over Alstom

 The pace-setter in the race for Alstom has not been GE or its German rival Siemens but 51-year-old French economy minister Arnaud Montebourg, a loose cannon who makes no secret of his own presidential ambitions.

-The future of Alstom is far from assured.
-Shareholder Bouygues agreed on Sunday to sell the French state a 20 percent stake in the French group as the government requested, but the exact shape of the GE-Alstom venture must still be defined.
+The future of Alstom is far from assured, and a definitive pact with GE still depends on tricky negotiations with minority shareholder Bouygues to sell the French state a 20 percent stake in the French group.

 "HARE-BRAINED"